solaimanhridoy/LearnPostgreSQl/README.md

 <img src="./img/36.png" alt="PostgreSQL Icon" style="zoom:110%;" />

-Notice above table where the `country_of_birth` are sorted by Ascending Order.
+Notice above the table where the `country_of_birth` is sorted by Ascending Order.

 To sort the column by descending order type: